Cushing Syndrome Disease - Causes & Treatment

 Dogs Can Get Cushings and Addison's Disease

 Dogs, but not cats, may get Cushing syndrome and Addison's disease as well.
 Again, it is to do with the thyroid function.The signs and symptoms of the disease in dogs is an increased appetite with a pot-bellied result, hair loss and increased drinking and urination.
 The hair loss is primarily on the body, not the legs and head.

 The prognosis is usually good with treatment, although they can develop hypertension and diabetes.

 The dogs are treated with mitotane and Trilostant, which acts on the adrenal gland.
-If there is a turmor, it can be surgically removed.
-The prognois is usually good.
+If there is a tumor, it can be surgically removed.
+The prognosis is usually good.
 Some signs will quickly disappear with treatment, and others require more time.

-The dog's symptoms may wax and wane through the years, but there are effective medicaitons.
+The dog's symptoms may wax and wane through the years, but there are effective medications.
 Your dog should return to their normal activities, but they will need monitoring throughout their lives.

-Cushing syndrome is a difficult diseases with the unpleasant side effects.
+Cushing syndrome is a difficult disease with unpleasant side effects.
 If you have any of the symptoms listed, such as gaining weight over a period of time when you have not changed your pattern of eating, it is time for a medical evaluation.

-The symptoms of Addison's disease are more sutile and sometimes difficult to notice at first.
+The symptoms of Addison's disease are more subtle and sometimes difficult to notice at first.
 Our president, John F. Kennedy, had this disease.

 It is very interesting that dogs also suffer from these diseases, just as humans do, with very similar symptoms.

 The main thing to learn from this article is the terrible effects of too much stress in your life.
 If you are often overwhelmed, in a miserable job or have something else in your life causing frequent stress, try to make some changes.
 Exercise and meditation are helpful, but try to get to the source of the problem if at all possible.